hauran/webrtc/README.md

 webrtc
 ======

-Combing web RTC and processing JS goal was to pixelate only your face.
+Combing web RTC and processing JS<br/>
+goal was to pixelate only your face.